Unleash/unleash/website/docs/feature-flag-tutorials/sveltekit/feature-flags-sveltekit.md

 </tr>
 ```

-And now here's our full app in all its glory, basically a table with checkboxes.
+Now we have a fully functioning Svelte app in all its glory!
+Essentially, it's a table with checkboxes.

 ![Pasted image 20240202174256.png](./20240202174256.png)

 ## Adding habits and premium features

-Now this is not a very user-friendly app.
-Let's add a few things:
+We have the basics of the app set up, but we could make it more user-friendly.
+Let's add some more functionality:

 - Add the ability for users create their own habits
 - Limit the number of habits a user can create to a certain amount so we can turn this into a commercial product.